spiral/docs/docs/en/console/sequences.md

 # Console — Sequences

-The Spiral Framework provides a way to group together and execute a series of console commands or closures in a specific order.
+Spiral provides a way to group together and execute a series of console commands or closures in a specific order.
 These groups of commands and closures are called "sequences", and there are two types: `configure` and `update` sequences.

 Using console sequences can be a convenient way to automate common tasks or operations in your application, and can help to ensure that they are performed consistently and in the correct order.